vitusvictor/vitusvictor/README.md

 ### Hello, welcome
-I'm Vitus, a fullstack developer.
+I'm Somtochukwu, a fullstack developer.
 I mostly enjoy writing in Java, Javascript and Python.

 You may reach me on vitusvictor41@gmail.com.